Green Mountains Vermont, USA Travel Guide

 Dining is casual.
 Standard tipping practices apply (15-20% for good service).
 No rush through meals.

-Respect privacy when taking photos, especially of individuals or on private land.
+Respect privacy when taking photos, especially of individuals or on personal land.

 Approach conversations thoughtfully, respecting local preferences for privacy.

-Vermont is a progressive state with strong protections for LGBTQ+ individuals.
+Vermont is a progressive state with strong protections for INDIVIDUALS from the lgbtq+ community.
 It used to be the first state to legalize civil unions and one of the first to legalize same-sex marriage.
 The state is considered welcoming and inclusive for all guests.

 Essential services for travelers at the airport.

-Access airport lounges for a more comfortable travel experience.
+Access airport relaxation areas for a more comfortable travel experience.

 Arrange ground transportation for flexibility upon arrival.